Jaffna Fort – යාපනය බලකොටුව

 Loading...

-Situated on the south side of the Jaffna peninsula at the water’s edge of the lagoon, the ancient Jaffna Fort is the second largest existing fort in the Island.
-Originally built by the Portuguese in 1619 and re-built and expanded by the Dutch during the second half of the 17th and the 18th centuries to facilitate trading activities of Sri Lanka’s northern region indicate not only of Jaffna’s strategic importance to Europeans but its significance throughout Sri Lanka’s history.
+Situated on the south side of the Jaffna peninsula at the water’s edge of the lagoon, the ancient Jaffna Fort is the second largest existing fort on the Island.
+Originally built by the Portuguese and re-built and expanded by the Dutch during the second half of the 17th and 18th centuries to facilitate trading activities of Sri Lanka’s northern region, it indicates not only Jaffna’s strategic importance to Europeans but its significance throughout Sri Lanka’s history.

-The five sided inner defense works consist of thick and high ramparts and bastions with a wide and deep moat around it.
+The five-sided inner defence works consist of thick and high ramparts and bastions with a wide and deep moat around it.
 The layout resembles a geometrically regular pentagon which is defined by the ramparts with a bastion at each corner of the pentagon.
-Beyond these defense works is the star shaped moat, the outline of which roughly follows the bastion and rampart walls.
+Beyond these defence works is the star-shaped moat, the outline of which roughly follows the bastion and rampart walls.

-The outer defense works include the glacis, the ravelins and a covered way.
+The outer defence works include the glacis, the ravelins, and a covered way.
 Unlike the Dutch forts at Galle and Colombo, which were fortified towns, the Jaffna Fort had an almost exclusively military and administrative function.
-The fort is the only surviving example in Sri Lanka, where its inner defenses has a geometrically regular pentagonal layout.
-Moreover this is the only example in the Island, where outer fortifications consisting of glacis, ravelins and covered way are to be seen.
+The fort is the only surviving example in Sri Lanka, where its inner defences have a geometrically regular pentagonal layout.
+Moreover, this is the only example on the Island, where outer fortifications consisting of glacis, ravelins, and covered ways are to be seen.

 ‘it was, as a technical fort, ………….everything was done to the latest design at each successive stage…….final result was the strongest fortress in the East, the perfect defensive design in the days of powerful and destructive solid shot artillery of limited effective range.
 In Britain, fully comparable places are to be found only at the towns of Berwick , at Fort George neat Inverness, at the citadel of Plymouth at Tilbury Fort on the Thames approaches to London………….
 There are many fine artillery fortifications from the same period around the Indian Ocean.
 Yet it is doubtful whether in it’s technically perfection and its completeness, Jaffna can be surpassed’.